 -You can do anything you want with your fitness journey.
 This is your pursuit and ultimately we are here to encourage you to find fulfillment.
 With that said there are some things to consider when you think about adding in additional programs.
 The combination of multiple training programs that are not written with one another in mind will always complicate results.
 It takes a deep understanding of the stimulus of each program to determine how it will effect the goals of concurrent training.
 The Awaken Training Series has conditioning built in and over the course of 12 weeks it will build.
 However, it is impossible to perfectly meet the training needs of every participant with one program.
 For some participants the conditioning will feel very hard and bordering on over reaching.
 For others it will feel like a dramatic decrease in volume.
 One suggestion would be to try and stick with the program as written for a few weeks.
 If you are overtrained from relentless volume to start, then it could be just the break you need to regain some lost energy.
 But always remember, this is your fitness journey, and you get to choose your own path.
 If you wish to have a plan built just for you the accommodates all your needs, we encourage you to hire a coach!

--There will be a modest amount of breathing work in this program.
+– Awaken Training Series contains a modest amount of breathing work.
 Follow along as prescribed and you will experience this.
 If you wish to add in extra aerobic steady state work, know that there can be complications with layering multiple programs on one another.
 It can be done smartly and you can get guidance from one of our coaches here at Revival Strength as a separate service.
 There isn’t an easy answer, but I will suggest that if you do add in aerobic work, do those session and break for at least an hour before these sessions.
 Also ensure they are sustainable work sets that leave you feeling good so they don’t take away from our work here.

 We have seen athletes strap weight plates down to a plyo box and push the heavy box instead.
 Likewise, you can push a heavy jerk block across the rubber floor.
 You can also push cars that are in neutral (seriously).
 Just be sure someone is inside to stop it from rolling away.
 If you want to be creative you can tie a band to the rig and wrap said band around your waist.
 Then you can try to run away from the rig against the resistance of the band for an allotted length of time.